mbeddr/mps-platform-docs/src/doc/docs/mps_internal/terminology_and_ui_for_access.md

 A project is a collection of modules.
 A module can be part of more than one project.
 They can be added via the *Project Paths* context menu entry of the project.

 Modules can be nested in folders.
-These folders are stored in the project, i.e. the same module can be in different folders inside different Projects.
-Folders are only for visual organization, they don't have any effect on storage location, generation, or anything else.
+These folders are stored in the project, i.e., the same module can be in different folders inside different Projects.
+Folders are only for visual organization.
+They don't affect storage location, generation, or anything else.

 !!! question "What are some known predefined path variables?"